-Costs per acre incurred on variable inputs and fixed inputs in cultivation of maize among different categories of farmers have been analyzed and presented in Table 1.
-The total cost of cultivation was found to be higher in case of large farmers (₹20,688.0/acre) as they used more inputs and labours in different operations, followed by medium farmers (₹20,240.0/acre) and small and marginal farmers (₹19,651.0/acre).
-The share of total variable cost was higher than the share of total fixed cost in the total cost of cultivation.
-The share of total variable cost in total cost of cultivation accounted for 78.87 per cent (₹15498.0/acre) for small and marginal farmers, 79.32 per cent (₹16055.0/acre) for medium and 79.64 per cent (₹16476.0/acre) for large farmers.
-It was due to increasing trend with increase in size of land holdings and increase in expenditure on material cost and labour cost.
+The costs per acre incurred on variable and fixed inputs in maize cultivation by different categories of farmers have been analyzed and presented in Table 1.
+The total cost of cultivation was found to be higher in the case of large farmers (₹20,688.0/acre) as they used more inputs and labours in different operations, followed by medium farmers (₹20,240.0/acre) and small and marginal farmers (₹19,651.0/acre).
+In the total cost of cultivation, the proportion of total variable cost was greater than the share of total fixed cost.
+The percentage of total variable cost in total cost of cultivation accounted for 78.87 per cent (₹15498.0/acre) for small and marginal farmers, 79.32 per cent (₹16055.0/acre) for medium and 79.64 per cent (₹16476.0/acre) for large farmers.
+It was attributed to an increasing trend with an increase in the size of land holdings and an increase in material and labour costs.
 The results are in line with the study conducted by Srikanth et al. (2017) and Satapathy et al. (2020).

-The distribution pattern of operational costs for various inputs indicated that, the labour cost was higher in case of large farmers (₹4770.0/acre) compared to medium farmers (₹4642.0/acre) and small and marginal farmers (₹4418.0/acre).
-The cost of machine labour was calculated to be highest in large farmers (3015.0/acre) and followed by medium farmers (₹2841.0/acre) and small and marginal farmers (₹2727.0/acre).
-Bullock labour cost was highest in case of small and marginal farmers (₹2600.0/acre) followed by medium (₹2432.0/acre) and large farmers (₹2368.0/acre) as the small and marginal and medium farmers mainly depend on the bullock for various agricultural operations compared to the large farmers.
-The cost of FYM was the lowest on small and marginal farmers (₹1520.0/acre).
-Whereas, highest expenditure on fertilizers (₹1566.0/acre) was observed in medium farms.
+The distribution pattern of operational costs for various inputs indicated that large farmers (₹4770.0/acre) have higher labour costs than medium farmers (₹4642.0/acre) and small and marginal farmers (₹4418.0/acre).
+The cost of machine labour was calculated to be highest in large farmers (₹3015.0/acre) and followed by medium farmers (₹2841.0/acre) and small and marginal farmers (₹2727.0/acre).
+Bullock labour cost was highest in the case of small and marginal farmers (₹2600.0/acre) followed by medium (₹2432.0/acre) and large farmers (₹2368.0/acre) as the small and marginal and medium farmers mainly depend on the bullock for various agricultural operations compared to the large farmers.
+The cost of FYM was the least expensive for small and marginal farmers (₹1520.0/acre).
+Medium farmers, on the other hand, had the highest fertilizer expenditure (₹1566.0/acre).
 Large farmers incurred maximum cost on seeds, PPC and interest on working capital.

-The farm category-wise analysis indicated that fixed cost incurred by large farmers was higher (₹4212.0/acre) as compared to medium (₹4185.0/acre) and small farmers (₹4152.0/acre).
+The farm category-wise analysis indicated that the fixed cost incurred by large farmers was higher (₹4212.0/acre) as compared to medium (₹4185.0/acre) and small farmers (₹4152.0/acre).
 The large farmers had capacity to purchase and use the machineries compared to the rest of the two categories.
-Among the different items of fixed costs, land revenue (₹375.0/acre) and rental value of land (₹3000.0/acre) were same in all categories of farmers.
+Among the different items of fixed costs, land revenue (₹375.0/acre) and rental value of land (₹3000.0/acre) were the same in all categories of farmers.
 The depreciation cost was more in large farmers (₹525.0/acre) as they owned machineries more than the other category farmers.
 These results are in line with the study conducted by Choudhri et al. (2018) and Jain et al. (2019).
 In the overall costs, the share of variable costs and fixed costs in the total cost of cultivation were 79.28 and 20.72 per cent, respectively.

-It can be concluded from above results that, large farmers have incurred higher costs in all the inputs such as seed, FYM, fertilizer, PPCs, human labour and machine labours.
-Both the medium and large farmers depend on machine labour rather than on bullock power for cultural operations.
+The aforementioned results indicate that large farmers have experienced higher costs in all inputs such as seed, FYM, fertilizers, PPCs, human labour, and machine labour.
+For cultural operations, both medium and large farmers rely on machine labour rather than bullock power.

-Marketing costs incurred by maize respondent farmers was found more in large farmer category (₹ 63.27/quintal) followed by medium (₹ 62.14/quintal) and small and marginal farmers (₹59.17/quintal) due to more loading and unloading charges and higher miscellaneous expenses by large farmers in the study area (Table 2).
+Marketing costs incurred by maize respondent farmers were found to be higher in the large farmer category (₹63.27/quintal) followed by medium (₹62.14/quintal) and small and marginal farmers (₹59.17/quintal) due to higher loading and unloading charges and miscellaneous expenses by large farmers in the study area (Table 2).